Phoenix Bus Rapid Transit Program

 Where We've Been

-In 2019, at the direction of Phoenix’s Citizen Transportation Commission and City Council, the project team reevaluated the BRT corridors in the T2050 plan.
+In 2019, the Phoenix BRT team reevaluated the BRT corridors originally outlined in the T2050 plan, as tasked by the Citizens Transportation Commission (CTC) and City Council.
 Following the technical analysis, the team completed nearly 11 months of community outreach to solicit input on six potential BRT corridors.
-Based on community input and the results of the technical analysis, the 35th Avenue/Van Buren Street corridor has been approved by City Council to move forward into the next phase of development and analysis: detailed corridor planning.
-For more detailed information on where we have been, visit Phoenix.gov/BRT.
+Based on community input and the results of the technical analysis, the 35th Avenue/Van Buren Street corridor was approved by City Council to move forward into the next phase of development and analysis: detailed corridor planning.

 Where We've Been